Workplace Sexual Harassment

-The Equal Opportunity Act 1984 (SA), requires you to prevent sexual harassment in your workplace.
-If you knew about it happening, or should have known about it, you must act to stop it and prevent it from happening again.
+The Equal Opportunity Act 1984 (SA), requires employers to prevent sexual harassment in your workplace.
+If an employer knows about it happening, or should have known, they must act to stop it and prevent it from happening again.

-The Work Health and Safety Act 2012, also requires you to provide a safe workplace, take care of your staff's physical and psychological well-being and take steps to recognise, assess and control hazards, including sexual harassment.
+The Work Health and Safety Act 2012, also requires employers to provide a safe workplace, take care of staff's physical and psychological well-being and take steps to recognise, assess and control hazards, including sexual harassment.

-You are liable for the actions of your staff unless you can show that you have taken reasonable steps to prevent sexual harassment and to deal with it properly if it happens.
+Employers are liable for the actions of staff unless they can show that they have taken reasonable steps to prevent sexual harassment and to deal with it properly if it happens.

-Here are some recommended reasonable steps to reduce the risk of sexual harassment.
+Here are some recommended reasonable steps that employers can adopt to reduce the risk of sexual harassment.

 - Develop and promote a written policy which rules out sexual harassment in the workplace.